bzshang/af-concurrency-samples/README.md

  * The lock consumes native resources, and must be disposed of properly when use is complete.

-If your application is high-volume, and there are likely more reads than writes, the threading constraints are acceptable, and you can take care to ensure that the locks are acquired and released properly, then Reader/Writer Locks may be appropriate for your application.
+If your application is high-volume, there are likely more reads than writes, the threading constraints are acceptable, and you can take care to ensure that the locks are acquired and released properly, then Reader/Writer Locks may be appropriate for your application.